An Update on Garbage and Bulk Item Pickup in Elkins: April 2026

 March and April 2026 Bulk Pickup Schedule

-There is no change to the bulk pickup schedule for March and April.
-See the chart below.
+There is no change to the bulk pickup schedule for April.

 Reminder: The following is the City’s standard monthly bulk pickup schedule.
 The City strives to announce changes by the 15th of each month for the following month.